solodev/cloud-documentation/src/Overview/index.md

 ## Sign Up

 First, set up a new account.
-Visit [Solodev. com](https://www.solodev.com) and navigate to the **Sign Up** button to the right of the search bar.
+Visit [Solodev.com](https://www.solodev.com) and navigate to the **Sign Up** button to the right of the search bar.

 <img src="../../../images/signup.jpg" alt="signup" style="width: 50%; display: block"></a>